jamesfmcgrath/feature-flag-configuration-card/docs/SPECIFICATION.md

 ## Overview

 This specification documents the implementation of a Feature Flag Configuration Card component built from design requirements.
-The component provides a visual interface for viewing and toggling feature flag states with emphasis on accessibility, responsive design, and production-ready code quality.
+The component provides a visual interface for viewing and toggling feature flag states with emphasis on accessibility, responsive design, and code quality.

 **Purpose**: Display feature flag status and provide toggle control **Type**: Presentational + Interactive Component